highbyte/dotnet-6502/docs/systems/oric/overview.md

   CAPS/lowercase and **Ctrl+C** to interrupt a program use the host Control key.
 - Copying the tokenized Atmos BASIC 1.1 program as source text and pasting clipboard text through the ROM keyboard input path.
 BASIC keywords must be uppercase, as on the real machine.
-- Loading BASIC programs from byte-level Oric `.tap` files directly into RAM, including Atmos BASIC pointer initialization and embedded examples for text, hires graphics, sound effects, three-voice music, and AY tone/noise/envelope control.
-Multi-file tapes and cassette signal timing are outside this direct-loading path.
+- Parsing multi-file byte-level Oric `.tap` images and directly loading BASIC or machine-code records into RAM, including load-address and auto-run handling.
+A virtual tape cursor also feeds standard Atmos ROM `CLOAD` calls in sequence, so programs can load later records from the same tape.
+Embedded BASIC examples cover text, hires graphics, sound effects, three-voice music, and AY tone/noise/envelope control.
+- Avalonia **Download & Run** support for a curated set of Oric programs hosted by Oric.org.
+TAP images may be downloaded directly or extracted from a named entry in a ZIP archive, are cached by the host application, and are started through the standard Atmos ROM cassette routine.
+The Browser host routes these downloads through its configured CORS proxy.
 - The 240 &times; 224 active display in text and 240 &times; 200 hires modes, including serial ink, paper, character and screen attributes, alternate character sets, inverse and flashing characters, and the three text rows below hires graphics.